 What training will I get when I volunteer for Wessex Archaeology?

 Throughout your journey, Wessex Archaeology offers our volunteers training relevant to the project you are undertaking.
-This may include the handling and packing of objects, object marking, find identification and specialist IT training.
+This may include the handling and packing of objects, object marking, finds identification and specialist IT training.

-Important thing to know about becoming a Wessex Archaeology volunteer.
+Important things to know about becoming a Wessex Archaeology volunteer

 Volunteers never undertake the work of salaried staff or work on commercial projects in lieu of salaried staff.
 Fieldwork opportunities are therefore very limited.